sandiego-ember/ember-cli-101/outline.md

  });
  ```

 What is that funky syntax?  `import DS from 'ember-data'` and `export default DSModel.extend()`?
+Welcome to the world of tomorrow!

-Welcome to ES6 modules.
-The ECMAScript 6 standard specifies this as the standard way to define modules, and thanks to the magic of transpilers we can already use them today even though no browsers actually support ES6.
-If you're familiar with node or AMD modules, it should be pretty easy to figure out what's going on here, there's just slightly different syntax.
-We're importing a module from 'ember-data' and calling it DS.
-Then we're extending the DS.Model class and returning that as the module this class defines.
+Those `import` and `export` statements use ECMAScript 6 module syntax.
+Thanks to the magic of transpilers, we can already use them today even though no browsers support ES6 yet.
+This should look familiar if you have used Node.js or AMD modules, there's just slightly different syntax.
+We're importing a module from 'ember-data' and calling it `DS`.
+Then we're extending the `DS.Model` class and using that as our module export.

-Looking a little more into the body of the code, we see that our model is specifying exactly what fields it intends to have, in this case a title and a string.
-If we later decide we want another field (perhaps a published date) we need only extend this model that the generator created for us.
+Our model specifies every field it should have, in this case `title` and `body`.
+If we later decide we want another field (perhaps a published date) we just need to add it to our model:

 ```js
 import DS from 'ember-data';